astromechza/md-http/README.md

 A simple, but robust, http server that hosts a single Markdown document over http.

-I built this primarily for hosting a basic reference page hosting links on my home network and I'm sharing this because I hope it can fulfill similar use-cases on other internal networks!
+I built this for hosting a basic reference page hosting links on my home network and I'm sharing this because I hope it can fulfill similar use-cases on other internal networks!

 - [Installation](#installation)